Co-Education at King’s House School

 What changes are being made?

-The first girls will join King’s House School in Reception in September 2024, and co-education will then be phased in year-by-year.
-As a mixed ability inclusive school, girls and boys in King’s House Nursery will be guaranteed a place in Reception.
-No changes are being made in the Nursery.
+Following the announcement in March 2023, the first girls joined King’s House School in Reception and Year 1 in September 2024.
+As a mixed ability inclusive school, girls and boys in King’s House Nursery are guaranteed a place in Reception.
+In the Nursery we now have two pre-school classes, called Squirrels and Rabbits, which feed into our two-form entry Reception.

-How will co-education impact my son’s life at school?
+How will co-education impact my child’s life at school?

 How will the move to co-education impact on academics and the curriculum?